-Last week, a 62 year old man from Cornwall reportedly died after he, his wife and two dogs were caught in a stampede of cattle near Ashbourne, Derbyshire.
+In 2014, a 62 year old man from Cornwall reportedly died after he, his wife and two dogs were caught in a stampede of cattle near Ashbourne, Derbyshire.
 Later the same day in a nearby field another man was injured in an attack but said the cows ignored his dogs and came straight at him.
 The Health and Safety Executive is working with the owner of the cattle to help prevent similar incidents.
 The owner has urged walkers to give cattle "a wide berth".
-Read the full article in the Derbyshire Telegraph.

 Make sure this doesn't happen to you

 Most members of the public are wary of bulls, but fewer realise that cows, particularly those protecting newly-born calves, can also be dangerous.
-While such attacks are relatively rare, nationwide there have been 12 people killed in the last six years.
+While such attacks are relatively rare, nationwide there were 12 people killed between 2008 and 2014.